 The view is from around Tolland looking south to the Taunton area.
 This is the Shattock homeland.

 The Shattocks of west Somerset appear to have gone through explosive growth in the 16th century.
 We have a case history of what happens to the dispersion of a family with the history of Shattucks in America.
 They descend from a single individual, William Shattuck (ca. 1622-1672).
 You see a very rapid expansion of the family from a single location (Watertown, MA on the Massachusetts Bay) over the succeeding generations.
 At first the family spread from coastal Massachusetts to the interior, with a branch of the family transplanting to South Carolina at the turn of the century and spreading out from the coast to eventually the entire south under the family surname Shaddock.
-The northern Shattucks spread to neighboring states then joined the American wagon train to the west, eventually settling in California and the northwest coast.
+The New England Shattucks spread to neighboring states then joined the American wagon train to the west, eventually settling in California and the northwest coast.
 Lemuel Shattuck documented this thoroughly and highly accurately in his Memorials, and his thesis that all Shattucks descend from a single ancestor has so far been corroborated by DNA evidence.
 And we are able to give the branches of the family geographical names.
-If his ancestors could have spread out across America in the 200 years up to Lemuel's time, forming geographical nodes that are echoed in the DNA data, I have no doubt the same can be found for Shattocks.
+If his ancestors could have spread out across America in the 200 years up to Lemuel's time, forming geographical nodes that are echoed in the DNA data, I have no doubt the same can be found for Shattocks in west Somerset.
 And we are beginning to find the records that prove that.

 The will of William Shattocke, the second, probated in 1607 in West Bagborough.
 His list of worldly possessions makes it clear that he was a farmer.
 The will is written in "secretary hand," a cursive style of writing common at this time in English history.
 This will was found and transcribed by Deanna Wallis.

 One of the factors that must be considered in this diaspora of west Somerset and North Molton Shattockes to other parts of England and in the early 17th century to the English colonies is the law of primogeniture in England.
 "Promogeniture" means "first born."
 In England the whole real estate of the intestate passed to the first born son.
 (One should add the living first born son.)
 That left the other living sons scrambling to make a living.
 Some apparently scrambled all the way out of the county of Somerset.
 In the century and a half before 1540, the birthrate was very low, so not too many sons would have survived to the age of fourteen.
 But after 1500 suddenly there was more than one son who survived into adulthood.
 He had to move further afield to marry and start a family.
 And when land was not available he had to find work as an itinerant farm worker or a trades person.
+The fact Shattock New England, Devon and London migrants were skilled in cloth making,

 The distribution of Shattockes appears to cluster around these multi-generational Shattocke villages with wealthy Shattocke family members.
 Let's look at each of them in turn.